alcionai/corso/docs/docs/developers/linters.md

 ## Adding exceptions for lint errors

-Sometimes the linter will report an issue but it's not something that can or should be fixed.
+Sometimes the linter will report an issue but it's not something that you can or should fix.
 In those cases there are two ways to add a linter exception:

 ### Single exception via comment